 As we offer a mobile inspection service, where we are working for you rather than the car’s owner, we do not dismantle major items from the car during the inspection (although we do take out the front compartment trim to inspect the car’s frontal structure & remove engine covers on some Boxster and Cayman models).
 A borescope check is not part of our inspection.

 If you are unsure of which particular model to buy, we are always willing to offer advice and guidance and may be able to point you in the direction of a company who specialises in suitable cars.

 Upon completion of the inspection we will call you to provide a brief rundown of the car’s general condition and report any important defects found.
 If you wish, the details of the inspection are not discussed with the seller.

 When back in the office a full report is compiled which is usually around 20 pages long & contains all of the bullet points, photographs of the good (and bad) issues found, plus an assessment of the service history.
 Also included is a visual report of the paint thickness and condition across the entire car.
 This is emailed to you as a PDF and benchmarks the quality of the car, hopefully saves you money in the negotiation process and helps you sell it at a later stage.
 This is usually sent out the same day, once digested we are happy to discuss the finer points.

 We also carry out a HPI data check that includes all the usual matching number information, plus checks on any insurance claims, finance owed and police records.

 The cost of this service is £410, the charges for bridge tolls, parking or entering any urban congestion zone will be added to this.

 For an additional fee we can also provide extra information about any potential purchase.
-This will include a list of the options fitted to the car when new and confirms the engine & gearbox type fitted.
-Only available for post 1980 cars (ie: those with a chassis number starting WP0) and will not show colour codes or specific engine number.
-The cost of this service is £10
+This will include a list of the options fitted to the car when new, confirms the engine & gearbox numbers and factory colour codes.
+Available for all cars built after 1980.
+The cost of this service is £15.